Robert Nickelsberg/Getty Images

 - Duration of unemployment.

-The majority of credit cards charge variable interest rates tied to an index, usually the prime rate, which is about 3 percentage points above the federal funds rate.
+Most credit cards charge variable interest rates tied to the prime rate, which is about 3 percentage points above the federal funds rate.
 When the federal funds rate changes, the prime rate does as well, and credit card rates follow suit.

 "What the Federal Reserve does normally affects short-term interest rates, so that affects the rates that people pay on credit cards," PNC Financial's Faucher says.